 If you have just been doing walking at a moderate level and not getting results, consider lifting the level of intensity at which you work, and consider metabolic fitness and adding metabolic workouts to your routine.

-To contact a Fitness Australia registered personal trainer that can provide metabolic workouts and more, and to assist you getting started with Metabolic Jumpstart, call 08 8378 1379, we are an official partner of the Metabolic Jumpstart Program.
+To contact a Fitness Australia registered personal trainer in Adelaide that can provide metabolic workouts and more, and to assist you getting started with Metabolic Jumpstart, call 08 8378 1379, we are an official partner of the Metabolic Jumpstart Program.